UtekosKristoffer/Gemeni/next-js/README.md

 ## Understand the option with Suspense and how it can be used both for fetching and fallback.

 ## Components are Server Components as default

+## I have activated cacheComponents, typedRoutes and reactCompiler, and are usining unstable_cache + revalidateTag as a main strategy - remember that.

+## READ FILE 17-upgrading.md for undestanding the main upgrated features, changes and opportunities.